 How is First Contact™ applied?

-First Contact™ may be brushed onto the surface, sprayed on, placed on the surface using an eyedropper or pipette; it may even be applied by simply dipping the optic into First Contact™ Polymer Solution.
+First Contact™ may be poured onto the surface and spread, sprayed on, or applied with a pipette; it may even be applied by simply dipping the optic into First Contact™ Polymer Solution.
 Application techniques may be found on the First Contact™ Instructions page.

 How much First Contact™ will I need?